ShakilM26/Data-Analysis-2022-PMDB/README.md

 ## Key responsibilities
 1. Collect the data from different source.
 2. Identify the missing values, outliers and anomalies.
-3. Perform analyzing, summarizing (mean,median,mode), finding pattern, visualize correlation and relationships.
+3. Perform analyzing, summarizing (mean,median,mode), visualize correlation and relationships.

 ## What I found
-* It was basically a fun and practice project for me.
+* I did this project to develop my skills.
 * Collecting data, storing it, analyzing it later, figuring out what genre of movies I've watched more, whether I'm interested in comicbooks, etc.
 ## Installation